Why Email Security Is More Important Than Ever in This 'New Reality'

 A successful phishing attack can have devastating consequences for businesses of all sizes including significant downtime, irreparable reputation damage and financial loss.
 Here are some actions that companies in all industries can take to safeguard their systems, their users and their data from phishing, ransomware and other persistent email attacks.

-Here are some email security best practices for staying safe online in this new remote work environment.
+Here are some email security best practices for staying safe online.

 During this difficult, uncertain time and as we emerge from this crisis, it is more important than ever that individuals and organizations make email security a top priority in order to ensure that they remain safe in this time of heightened digital risk.